 Colorado protects employees who refuse to perform any illegal acts as a part of their regular work-related duties.
 The Colorado Supreme Court has also stated that an employee should not be faced with the choice of losing his or her job and obeying an employer’s order but violating the law.

-However, there are exceptions in which you would not be protected as a whistleblower in Denver CO:
+However, there are exceptions in which you would not be protected as a whistleblower in Colorado:

 - Employees who knowingly disclose false or fraudulent information, or disclose information with “reckless disregard” for its truth

 - Employees who disclose information from public records that are closed to inspection by the public beyond specific government representatives

 - Employees who disclose other confidential information not disclosed to the public